500 HIV-positive transgender persons given ration packs worth Rs2.5m

 “We appreciate the Sindh health department for their support and allocating Rs2.5 million for the support of HIV-positive transgender people in Karachi but we also need basic services, for which Global Fund provides funds to the federal and provincial authorities, which include testing kits,” she remarked.

-She said the community was perturbed over replacement of former additional director CDC for HIV and AIDS Dr Ershad Kazmi who was extremely supportive to the transgender community and striving hard to prevent the HIV spread in the province.

-Rai said that after Dr Kazmi left, the quality of services provided by the CDC (HIV/AIDS) started deteriorating.“We are keeping a close eye and are in contact with provincial high-ups as well as leaders of the Pakistan Peoples Party.
-If situation does not improve within a few days, we reserve the right to use all the measures at our disposal to highlight the issues being faced by the transgender community,” she added.

-Dr Bahoto said he would personally monitor the services for the transgender community in Sindh and asked their representatives to approach him without any hesitation for redress of their grievances.
+Dr Bahoto said he would personally monitor the services for the transgender community in Sindh.

-LAHORE: Volatility in the international financial markets, following the collapse of Silicon Valley Bank in the United...

-KARACHI: Two brothers among three people lost their lives and about one dozen others, including women, were injured...
+Following the recovery of three kidnapped men from the North Nazimabad police station on Friday during a raid carried...

+Allegations of gerrymandering have marred the electoral history of Karachi for decades.
+Even the recent local...